-The .MSG file format specification provides some mechanisms for ensuring that clients read the right number of bytes from constituent streams.
+The.MSG file format specification provides some mechanisms for ensuring that clients read the right number of bytes from constituent streams.

-- a.
-In the case of multi-valued variable length properties, the length stream contains the lengths of each value.
+- 1. In the case of multi-valued variable length properties, the length stream contains the lengths of each value.
 Clients can compare the lengths obtained from there with the actual length of the value streams.
-If they are not in sync, it can be assumed that there is data corruption. - b.
+If they are not in sync, it can be assumed that there is data corruption. - 2.
 In case of the strings stream entries are stored prefixed with their lengths and if any inconsistency is detected clients can assume that there is data corruption.

-However, there are certain inherent security concerns with .MSG files.
+However, there are certain inherent security concerns with MSG files.
 Some of these are:

-- a.
-Possible modification of properties especially those control security related flags. - b.
-The .MSG file format specification does not provide for any encryption and so data is in the clear in a .MSG file.
+- 1. Possible modification of properties especially security related flags. - 2.
+The MSG file format specification does not provide for any encryption.

-5 Appendix A: Office/Exchange Behavior
+5 Appendix A: Product Behavior

-The information in this specification is applicable to the following versions of Office/Exchange:
+The information in this specification is applicable to the following product versions: